kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 We'll perform manual testing of the upgrade -> downgrade -> upgrade path using the following sequence:

-1. Start a local Kubernetes v1.36 cluster with GenericWorkload feature gate disabled (default behavior).
+1. Start a local Kubernetes v1.37 cluster with `GenericWorkload` feature gate disabled (default behavior).
 2. Attempt to create a Pod with `spec.schedulingGroup` set.
 3. The `spec.schedulingGroup` field is dropped by the API server.
 The pod is created successfully but without the `schedulingGroup` reference, resulting in immediate standard scheduling (one-by-one).
-4. Restart/Upgrade API Server and Scheduler to v1.37 with feature gates enabled.
+4. Update the API Server and Scheduler with `GenericWorkload` feature gate being enabled.
 5. Create two PodGroup objects: `gang-test-A` and `gang-test-B` (both with `minCount=2`).
 6. Create a Pod `test-pod-1` with `spec.schedulingGroup` pointing to `gang-test-A`.
 7. The Pod stays in `Pending` state (waiting for the gang).
 Verify that `scheduler_pending_entities{type="podgroup", queue="gated"}` metric is incremented.
 8. Create a Pod `test-pod-2` pointing to the same pod group.
 9. Both pods are scheduled successfully in the same cycle (Gang Scheduling works).
-10. Downgrade API Server and Scheduler to v1.36 with feature gates (`GenericWorkload` and `GangScheduling` defined in that release) disabled.
+10. Update the API Server and Scheduler with `GenericWorkload` feature gate being disabled again.
 11. Create `test-pod-3` pointing to `gang-test-B`.
 Note: We use a pod group created in step 5 because creating new PodGroup objects is disabled.
-12. The pod is scheduled immediately (PodGroup logic is ignored because the schedulingGroup field is dropped by the v1.36 API server).
+12. The pod is scheduled immediately (PodGroup logic is ignored because the schedulingGroup field is dropped by the API server with disabled gate).
 If Gang Scheduling were active, this pod would hang pending waiting for a second member.
-13. Upgrade API Server and Scheduler back to v1.37 with feature gates enabled.
+13. Update the API Server and Scheduler with the `GenericWorkload` feature gate being enabled again.
 14. Create `test-pod-4` and `test-pod-5` pointing to `gang-test-B`; verifying that Gang Scheduling functionality is restored (these pods wait for `minCount=2` before scheduling).

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

-No.
+Yes, `scheduling.k8s.io/v1alpha2` API version (introduced by this KEP) is replaced with `scheduling.k8s.io/v1alpha3` in v1.37.
+Since it's an alpha API version, such replacement can be done without any deprecation period, because use of the alpha API is at the users' own risk.

 ### Monitoring Requirements